ChalmersGU-AI-course/shrdlite-course-project/README-FINAL.md

   private references(obj: Parser.Object): string[]
 ```
 Searches world state to find target object/s and reference/s referred in command.

-Example reference:
- "take the ball beside the table inside the box to the left of the brick"
+Example reference: "take the ball beside the table inside the box to the left of
+the brick".
 In this case the table is the reference, and we want to figure out what table
 the sentence refers to, in order to know what ball to take.

 ```